• Explore. Learn. Thrive. Fastlane Media Network

 Revisiting our relationship with labor

 Beyond storefronts and job boards, the Big Resignation has also infiltrated our day-to-day discourse.
-People aren’t just leaving their jobs—they won't stop talking about it.
+People aren’t just leaving their jobs—they won’t stop discussing it.

-TikTok tags like #iquit and #greatresignation are popular topics on the app, garnering 456 million and 82.8 million views respectively.
-In one video, brand strategist Tiffany Knighten is smiling and dancing to the camera.
+TikTok tags like #iquit and #greatresignation are popular topics on the app, garnering 456 million and 82.8 million views, respectively.
+Brand strategist Tiffany Knighten smiles and dances to the camera in one video.
 “I did it,” she writes, referencing her resignation.
-“My mental health welcoming me back after leaving c*rporate america,” the caption reads as Ariana Grande’s “Thank U, Next” plays triumphantly in the background.
+“My mental health is welcoming me back after leaving corporate America,” the caption reads as Ariana Grande’s “Thank U, Next” plays triumphantly in the background.

 @tiffknighten Here’s your sign to quit your toxic job #thegreatresignation #millennialsoftiktok #millenialtok ♬ Crowd Cheers – Johnny Buchanan

-On Reddit, a similar story is unfolding with r/antiwork, one of the platform’s fastest growing subreddits.
+A similar story on Reddit unfolds with r/antiwork, one of the platform’s fastest-growing subreddits.
 Its membership jumped from 180,000 in October 2020 to 1.7 million in January 2022.
 It has become a place where those disillusioned with conventional employment go to commiserate, share terrible boss stories, or celebrate handing in that resignation notice.

 A graphic of another graph, overlayed with a cartoon crazy cat

-Membership of r/antiwork has grown exponentially since the beginning of the pandemic.
+Membership in r/antiwork has grown exponentially since the beginning of the pandemic.
 Subreddit Stats.

-“I don’t want to work, I just want to live,” one user by the name of newscott20 writes in r/antiwork.
-“Now obviously I don’t mean in the literal sense of no ‘work’ at all, but rather by conventional societal standards in which I have to plunge myself into lengthy, underpaid days with judgemental managers that hold the perspective I exist purely to serve their needs, merely as a ‘cog in the machine’ I guess,” they add.
+“I don’t want to work; I just want to live,” one user named newscott20 writes in r/antiwork.
+“Now, obviously, I don’t mean in the literal sense of no ‘work’ at all, but rather by conventional societal standards in which I have to plunge myself into lengthy, underpaid days with judgemental managers that hold the perspective I exist purely to serve their needs, merely as a ‘cog in the machine’ I guess,” they add.

 Anti-work or anti-employment?

-For people like Reddit user newscott20, the anti-work movement is not about foregoing hard work, but rather about redefining how we work.
-There’s an increasing desire from workers to reclaim their time, their passions, and their freedoms.
+For people like Reddit user newscott20, the anti-work movement is not about foregoing hard work but redefining how we work.
+Workers increasingly want to reclaim their time, passions, and freedoms.

-Attitudes are changing and so are our expectations.
-In decades past, people seemed to quit less and often clung to dead-end jobs all in the name of comfort and stability.
+Attitudes are changing, and so are our expectations.
+In decades past, people seemed to quit less and often clung to dead-end jobs, all in the name of comfort and stability.
 But people seem to be done with sticking it out.
-Long gone are the days of traditional 20th-century labor, where workers stayed in one job for decades strung along by the prospect of getting their very own engraved plaque.
+Gone are the days of traditional 20th-century labor, where workers stayed in one job for decades, strung by the prospect of getting their own engraved plaque.

 As workers hunkered down over the pandemic, they began to introspect, eventually realizing that certain aspects of work didn’t work for them anymore.
 The long commutes, stuffy wardrobe, time away from family, and rigid work hours suddenly seemed excessive and unnecessary.
-The needs for increased flexibility, trust, and autonomy have suddenly gone from wishlist items to must-have criteria.
+The need for increased flexibility, trust, and autonomy has changed from wishlist items to must-have criteria.

 image of a graphic with an exploding head and various other cartoon items

-Workers everywhere are having a reckoning over their relationship with work.
-They are increasingly disillusioned with aspects of the 9 to 5, like hierarchical structures and inflexible hours.
+Workers everywhere are reckoning with their relationship with work.
+They are increasingly disillusioned with aspects of the 9-to-5, like hierarchical structures and inflexible hours.

 Mag and Michelle, Maranta Plant Shop’s co-founders, are all too familiar with that corporate discontent.
 “The standard job market in Milauwake didn’t give me big opportunities for impact or creativity,” says Mag.
-“That’s what drove me out of the corporate environment in pursuit of full-time entrepreneurship.”
+“That’s what drove me out of the corporate environment to pursue full-time entrepreneurship.”

-At first glance, the Big Resignation could be easily mistaken for anti-work laziness.
-But we think this quitting phenomenon is an expression of hope and transformation.
-It’s not an anti-work movement, but an anti-employment revolution.
+At first glance, the Big Resignation could be mistaken for anti-work laziness.
+But this quitting phenomenon is an expression of hope and transformation.
+It’s not an anti-work movement but an anti-employment revolution.
 It’s an entrepreneurial awakening.
 Workers are quitting to do better and think bigger.
 They’re still looking to contribute to our economy, just in a different way.

 The Big Start